UBC-MDS/bmi-calculator-r/README.md

 ## License

-`bmi_calculator` was created by Qurat-ul-Ain Azim, Natalie Cho, HanChen Wang, Kelvin Wong.
+`bmi_calculator` package was created by Qurat-ul-Ain Azim, Natalie Cho, HanChen Wang, Kelvin Wong.
 It is licensed under the terms of the MIT license.

 ## Credits